 Program time of completion is 8-12 semesters of 16 weeks per semester (in clock hours this is 192 per semester).
-This time is evaluated on the basis of a student's enrollment and participation in the CCS program.
-Under this system, students have the maximum period of 12 semesters (or 150%) to complete their Record of Completion.
+This time is evaluated based on a student's enrollment and participation in the CCS program.
+Under this system, students have the maximum period of 12 semesters (or 150%) to complete 120 credits to receive a university recognized Record of Completion.
 This period is regardless of whether the student is receiving Title IV funding each semester.